 This demographic looks to YouTube as a valued and trusted educational resource:

 - Nearly 60% of Gen Zers prefer learning on YouTube over learning through apps, textbooks, or group activities (Pearson)

 - 80% of teens say YouTube has helped them become more knowledgeable (Ipsos)

-Vlogging on YouTube is another trend worth noting: As endorsements by influencers are now considered to be more trustworthy and authentic than those from celebrities and sports stars, the rise of micro-influencers continues to gain momentum.
+This is another trend worth noting.
+Endorsements by influencers are now considered to be more trustworthy and authentic than those from celebrities and sports stars.
+The rise of micro-influencers continues to gain momentum.

-SnapChat has seen a rise in the consumption of its Snap Originals content—like its widely popular Discover series—which are shot vertically, and episodes average only five minutes in length.
+SnapChat has seen a rise in the consumption of its Snap Originals content—like its widely popular Discover series.
+These are shot vertically, and episodes average only five minutes in length.
 Snap reported that total daily time spent watching its Discover content had increased by 40 percent year after year.
-Take note of this trend: If you’re looking to connect with younger audiences, shorter, purpose-created content is the way to reach them.
+Take note of this trend.
+If you’re looking to connect with younger audiences, shorter, purpose-created content is the way to reach them.

 No matter which social media platform you choose, creating short, authentic, engaging video is the key to connecting with Generation Z.